engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 The base of the pyramid relies on numerous small-scoped unit tests which are run most frequently.
 The mid-layer consists of a reduced number of Integration tests.
 The pinnacle of the pyramid consists of automated end-to-end tests.
 These require complex setups and long running operations.

 From bottom to top, every layer of the pyramid reduces the amount of tests by an order of magnitude.
 This means if we have 1000 SST, we aim for 100 MST, and no more than 10 LST.
 A common antipattern is what is referred to as a test snow cone, or inverted pyramid.
 Here, there are little to no small-scoped tests with all the coverage in large-scoped tests.
-These projects tend to have slow test runs and very long feedback cycles.
+These projects have slow test runs and very long feedback cycles.

 ## Hermetic environments

 Tests run on various machines and runners by various users and scripts on various operating systems and environments.
-Failing tests due to (TODO: synonymon) different environmental configurations are an infuriating hindrance and will most likely build resentment towards writing and executing tests in the first place.
-For that reason and others a hard requirement for tests is to be hermetic, meaning not reliant on a specific environment or execution order to be successful.
+Failing tests due to drifting environmental configurations are an infuriating hindrance and will build resentment towards writing and executing tests in the first place.

-For unit tests this means the set up, execution and tear down of tests should be confined for each unit test.
-Tests should provide accurate information regardless of the order in which they are run.
+For that reason a hard requirement for tests is to be hermetic, meaning not reliant on a specific environment or execution order to be successful.
+Tests set up, execute and tear down independently and in a confined manner.
+Tests provide accurate information regardless of the order in which they are run.

 For integration tests and end-to-end tests this means the environment and infrastructure they are executed in is provided with the tests themselves.
 This ensures the environment is consistent across all executions.
 Using container tools such as Docker and Infrastructure as Code (IaC) workflows ensures consistent configuration across platforms and machines.